manas-j/iml/readme.md

 ### 5. Model Training and Evaluation
 - The SVM model with an RBF kernel was trained using the training dataset.
-- The model was evaluated using a validation set, and a classification report was generated to assess the model's performance.
+- The model was evaluated using a validation set.

-The classification report includes metrics like precision, recall, and F1-score, providing insight into the model's performance in predicting churn.

 ### 6. Model Interpretability with SHAP
 To understand the model's predictions, we use SHAP (SHapley Additive exPlanations), a popular tool for model interpretability.